-The North lab aims to harness hematopoietic stem cells for the treatment of hematologic disease by making it possible to expand or produce them in culture.
+The North lab aims to harness hematopoietic stem cells for the treatment of hematologic disease by making it possible to efficiently expand or produce them in culture.

 Hematopoietic stem cells (HSCs) give rise to each of the blood lineages present throughout a vertebrate's lifetime.
 The gene programs and signaling networks regulating HSC development and function in the embryo and adult are highly evolutionarily conserved, with dysregulation resulting in hematologic malignancies, such as anemia and leukemia.
-HSCs are therapeutically valuable for the treatment of hematologic disease, but are in limited supply and currently cannot be effectively expanded or produced de novo in culture.
+HSCs are therapeutically valuable for the treatment of hematologic disorders and diseases, but are in limited supply and currently cannot be effectively expanded or produced de novo in culture.

 Research in the North laboratory utilizes genetic methods and chemical biology approaches in zebrafish to identify and characterize pathways regulating HSC induction, expansion and function in vivo; to examine conservation of regulatory effect and translational application, we employ human induced pluripotent stem cell (iPSC) in vitro hematologic differentiation and culture assays, and murine in vivo functional analyses, such as HSC transplantation.